houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In particular, both these observations satisfy the two previously mentioned properties of a language denoting mechanism.

-### 3.3 Theoretical regular expressions, grammars and NFAs
+### 3.3 Theoretical regular expressions are a regular language denoting mechanism

 ## 4. Backreferences